mjstrobl/WEXEA/README.md

 * links: Stores the number of times each article appears in each article.
 IDs instead of titles are used here.
 * stubs: Stub articles.

 A number of processes can be set to speed up the parsing process of all articles.
 However, each process consumes around 7.5GB of memory.
-It is necessary to run `merge_dictionaries.py` afterwards.

 ## Citation (bibtex)